 How to Reduce Various Types of Losses in Optical Fiber?

-Fiber optic cable, which is lighter, smaller and more flexible than copper, can transmit signals with faster speed over longer distance.
+Fiber optic cable, which is lighter, smaller, and more flexible than copper, can transmit signals with faster speed over longer distances.
 However, many factors can influence the performance of fiber optic transmission.
 Losses in optical fiber are serious issues among them, and it has been a top priority for every engineer to work with and figure out solutions for.
 This article offers a comprehensive exploration of diverse fiber optic losses and proffers pragmatic remedies to ensure a seamless and efficient network transmission solution.

 The various losses in optical fiber are due to either intrinsic or extrinsic factors.
 Fiber attenuation, which is also called signal loss or fiber loss, is the consequence of the intrinsic properties of an optical fiber (multimode and single mode fiber).
 Apart from the intrinsic fiber losses, there are some other types of losses in the optical fiber that contribute to the link loss, such as splicing, patch connections, bending, etc.